 In defence of my opinion, that the channel of circulation admits of indefinite enlargement, I have the authority of historical facts, the discovery of the mines of America must at least have trebled the amount of money.
 This increased amount of circulating medium, according to Dr. Smith, could have had no effect on the rate of interest for money.
 In the 4th chapter of the 2d book of the Wealth of Nations, to which I, in my last letter referred, 1 it is demonstrated that the rate of interest depends on the rate of profits, which again is totally independent of the nominal amount of the circulating medium.
 Admitting this fact; if profits be high, and the Bank is willing to lend at a low interest, can there be any conceivable number of Bank Notes which may not be applied for?
 Let us suppose that the Bank had a mine of gold on its own premises and that England were insulated from all other countries-might they not have their gold coined into guineas and discount bills with them to an indefinite amount?
 Where is the difference in the present case? our currency is insulated from all others, and may, by the same rule, be indefinitely increased.
-But the Bank never discount bills, but such as are for bona fide transactions.-Suppose A. to sell a hogshead of sugar to B. and draw a bill for its value at two months;--suppose further, that B. sells the sugar to a grocer either in London or the country, and to draw another bill at two months, are not these both bona fide transactions?
+But the Bank never discount bills, but such as are for bona fide transactions.-Suppose A. to sell a hogshead of sugar to B. and draw a bill for its value at two months;- suppose further, that B. sells the sugar to a grocer either in London or the country, and to draw another bill at two months, are not these both bona fide transactions?
 And will not the Bank discount both bills?
-Can it be seriously conadopted here: 'premises and that' for 'premises.-'; 'guineas and' for 'guineas-'; 'with them' for 'with it'.
+Can it be seriously contended that these are checks which will keep the currency within proper limits.